 Mistake Proofing and Corrective Action Writing Workshop

 Two key problems exist.
 First, weaknesses in our work system designs allow some amount of errors to get through to the next process, or worse yet, the external customer.
 These errors occur daily, even though they might not be measured.
-We all too often blame the person, or worse, live with the problem instead of changing our work systems to drive behavior change.
+All too often, we blame the person.
+On top of that, some live with the problem instead of changing their work systems to drive behavior change.
 How effective are the safeguards and countermeasures you use to minimize errors and risk potential each day?

 Second, when problems do occur, we attempt to prevent them in the future with a weak set of improvement strategies.
 Some fixes are more effective at changing human behavior and minimizing risk than others.
 Some fixes work temporarily, but they are difficult to sustain over time.
 Fortunately, there are proven best practices that you can use to both identify, and fix, the systemic root causes of human error and equipment failure.